AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/ex1.md

 ## Exercise 13.1.3 - Why choose Customer Journey Analytics

 CJA isn't intended to replace a current BI application such as Power BI, Microstrategy, Locker or Tableau.
-These BI applications are meant to visiualize data to create corporate dashboards so that everyone in an organization can quickly look at important metrics.
+These BI applications are meant to visualize data to create corporate dashboards so that everyone in an organization can quickly look at important metrics.
 CJA's goal is to bring analysis power to Marketing and Business teams making it 'a must have' analysis tool for those personas.

 Traditionally, BI applications have been incapable of enabling true customer intelligence: